GLOBAL MARKETS-World shares edge up after BOJ move, but data weighs

 Economic data pointed to continued struggles around the globe, with German investor sentiment weaker and factory activity in New York state slowing in February.

-Also in the United States, the National Association of Home Builders reported its index on homebuilder confidence fell in February to 46, indicating that a majority of builders see market conditions as poor.
-The data followed similarly weak reads last week on retail sales and the labor market.
+Also in the United States, the National Association of Home Builders reported its index on homebuilder confidence fell in February to 46, indicating that a majority of builders see market conditions as poor, following similarly weak reads last week on retail sales and the labor market.

 Investors have been looking to economic data to justify the recent advance in equities, which has taken the S&P 500 back near record levels even as the U.S. Federal Reserve has twice trimmed its stimulus program.
 The Fed's publication on Wednesday of the minutes of its latest meeting will be scoured by market participants for confirmation that the slowing will continue at a steady pace.